grandaihandbook/grandaihandbook.github.io/content/extras/about/index.md

     <div class="story-card">
         <p style="--paragraph-index: 0">On June 16, 2023, I lost a part of my soul.
 Not in a dramatic way, not loudly, but in a way so quiet it still echoes in everything I do.
 A piece of me was taken, and nothing has filled that space since—maybe nothing ever will.</p>

         <p style="--paragraph-index: 1">I built this in the hope that, if she ever finds it, she'll remember—remember me... remember us.
-Her name was Ree; that's what I called her.
-That's how I carved her into my heart.</p>
+Her name was Ree; that's what I called her.</p>

         <p style="--paragraph-index: 2">People come and go, but no one ever stayed inside me like she did.
 I remember her smile had this quiet kind of magic, like the sun slipping through curtains in the morning.
 Her voice was like a melody I never wanted to stop.
 She was the kind of beautiful you didn't just see—you felt.</p>